Court reporters are like unicorns.

 The biggest challenge with delegating is getting all the details out of your head and onto paper (or into your transcript management tool).

 From job details to spellings to deadlines, put all relevant work information in a place that’s easy to share w/ your new teammates.
-Stenovate is essentially a virtual Depobook, where you can record information like the deponent’s name, number of pages, due date, exhibits, which is all shared with your scopist and/or proofreader when you add them to the job.
+Stenovate is essentially a virtual Depobook, where you can record information like the deponent’s name, the number of pages, due date, exhibits, which is all shared with your scopist and/or proofreader when you add them to the job.

 Learn more about Getting Organized in Lesson 5 of this Time Management eCourse.